What Is An Early Exercise of Stock Options?

 Jump to Section

-If you work for a private company or startup, you may be able to exercise your stock options early.
-With an early exercise, employees buy unvested stock options, as is common with restricted stock.
-Why would you want to pay for shares before they vest?
-In the right situations, early exercising stock options can reduce tax with an 83(b) election, and in the case of incentive stock options, potentially avoid the alternative minimum tax.
-An early exercise can also start the clock on the holding period for long-term capital gains.
-It doesn’t always make sense to early exercise options, so it’s important to understand the risks, pitfalls, and tax implications first.
+If you work for a private startup, you may be able to exercise your stock options early.
+Early exercisable stock options means you can exercise your option to buy the stock before the vesting date.
+When should you exercise an option early?
+In the right situations, early exercising stock options can reduce tax with an 83(b) election, and in the case of incentive stock options, potentially avoid the alternative minimum tax (AMT).

 Before getting into the pros and cons of early exercises, a word of caution.
 Employees with stock options often focus on one thing: taxes.
 And specifically, how to reduce them at all costs.
 Don’t fall into this trap.
 Sometimes, exercising options early is a terrific opportunity; other times it’s a terrible idea.
 Before getting wooed by the glimmer of potential tax savings, understand the risks, rules, and ways this approach could backfire.